 Competitive swimmers face four distinct forces: gravity and buoyancy, which counteract one another in a vertical plane, and drag and propulsion, which act in opposite directions in a horizontal plane.
 In fact, the propulsive force is nothing more than a drag force applied by the swimmer's feet and hands to overcome the drag force of the water, which, as you have likely surmised, is significantly greater than that of air.

-Until 2010, Olympic swimmers were permitted to use specially aerodynamic suits that had only been around for a few years.
+Until 2010, Olympic swimmers were permitted to use special aerodynamic suits that had only been around for a few years.
 Swimming's governing body banned the suits because their effect was so pronounced that world records were being broken by athletes who were otherwise unremarkable (but still world-class) without the suits.